wilfreddenton/unsafe-perform.io/posts/bitfinessed.md

 > * to make exchange trading;
 > * to have access to the Bitfinex OTC market.

 In other words, it was enough for him to send his Bitcoin to the exchange and start his new life as a crypto day trader.
-Paying taxes on those trades was most certainly *not* part of that new life.

-Unfortunately for our friend, his basic account level and US citizenship prevented him from taking advantage of all the options previously discussed.
+However, his basic account level and US citizenship prevented him from taking advantage of all the options previously discussed.

 > A U.S. person may only transfer the token to another iFinex customer, but may not purchase tokens.
 A customer who is not a U.S. person may purchase and transfer tokens without restriction if, in connection with each trade, the customer verifies to the Bitfinex Group’s satisfaction that the customer is not a U.S. person[^bfx-token-terms].